-Thank you in advance for your submission.
-We look forward to working with you in developing the Fiscal Year 2021 Executive Budget Recommendation.
+Thank you in advance for your understanding of the uniqueness of the current situation that we all find ourselves facing and we hope that this year's change to the capital outlay process helps enable each of you to place all necessary emphasis on ensuring the safe delivery of educational instruction for your students and staff alike.
 Any questions regarding the capital outlay process should be directed to Ryan Fink, Capital Outlay Coordinator, at finkr@michigan.gov or (517) 335-4075.